MilesONerd/neurenix/README.md

   - FPGA support via multiple frameworks:
     - OpenCL for cross-vendor FPGA programming
     - Xilinx Vitis for Xilinx FPGAs
     - Intel OpenVINO for Intel FPGAs

+- **DatasetHub**: mechanism that allows users to easily load datasets by providing a URL or file path

 ## Documentation